Published on: August 20, 2020

 What's the difference between sunscreens and antioxidants?

-You've always heard antioxidants are photoprotective, so why aren't they classified as sunscreens?
-I'll answer that question and more here.
+You've likely heard that antioxidants are photoprotective, so why aren't they classified as sunscreens?
+We're diving into that topic in today's episode, but first, let’s talk about sunscreens.

-Let’s talk about sunscreens first.
+What are they?
 There are two types of sunscreens: physical and chemical.
 And, there’s a difference in how they work to protect skin from UV rays.
-We’ll start by looking at physical sunscreens.

 How Physical Sunscreens Work